lix2ng/qr123/README.md

 1. Kanji mode is for Shift-JIS encoded Kanji characters but is omitted by most encoders, because the world has moved on to Unicode.
 2. Numeric mode is just for numbers, might be useful in some cases.
 3. Alphanumeric mode supports numbers, upper case A-Z and a limited selection of punctuation marks, making it good for basic URLs.
 Had this mode adopted Base64 encoding (the URL-safe variant) it would be much more useful.
 4. Binary mode: totally transparent, byte for byte without any internal encoding.

 All the encodings are simple; this choice is based on their usefulness.
-Since any lower case letter in the data means we'll in binary mode anyway, I decide to leave other modes to the future when they are needed.
+Because any lower case letter in the data means we'll in binary mode anyway, I decide to leave other modes to the future when they are needed.